nicolehao34/LeadGen.AI/DOCUMENTATION.md

 ### 2. Event Targeting
 Users select industry events from:
-- Pre-synced events from web sources with proper citations
+- Pre-synced events from web sources with proper citations (uses real data, can be updated by clicking on the sync web button)
 - Custom uploaded events/companies

 ### 3. Filtering Configuration